alhusseingamal/RTL-Projects/Muxes/README.md

-## Implementation of generic 2x1 and 4x1 n-bit Muxes.
+## Implementation of generic 2x1 and 4x1 n-bit Muxes, in addition to a generic 1-bit Mux.
 A testbench is provided.